-This OJJDP and BJS bulletin provides an overview of juvenile violent victimization from data presented in three national datasets— the National Crime Victimization Survey, the National Incident-Based Reporting System, and the National Vital Statistics System.
+This OJJDP and Bureau of Justice Statistics (BJS) bulletin provides an overview of juvenile violent victimization from data presented in three national datasets—the National Crime Victimization Survey, the National Incident-Based Reporting System, and the National Vital Statistics System.

 Criminal Victimization, 2019 (September 2020)

 This report is the 47th in a series that began in 1973.
 It provides official estimates of criminal victimizations reported and not reported to police from BJS's National Crime Victimization Survey (NCVS).
 It describes the characteristics of crimes, victims, and offenders.
 In addition, this year, BJS provides new classifications of urban, suburban, and rural areas, with the goal of presenting a more accurate picture of where criminal victimizations occur.